 -Professor Roger Panetta 5

-In 1977, Westborough was one of a number proposed sites for a medium security prison as part of a $13 million, 600-bed expansion plan.
-6 The other locations included Otis Air Force Base, Westover Air Force Base and Gardner State Hospital, Bridgewater State Hospital, Foxboro State Hospital, Grafton State Hospital and the Shadowbrook Seminary.
+In 1977, Westborough was one of a number of proposed sites for a medium-security prison as part of a $13 million, 600-bed expansion plan.
+6 The other locations included Otis Air Force Base, Westover Air Force Base, and Gardner State Hospital, Bridgewater State Hospital, Foxboro State Hospital, Grafton State Hospital, and the Shadowbrook Seminary.
 All sites were either closed or underused.
 The prison proposal for Westborough was ultimately rejected.
 8

 It was then proposed to close the state-run Cushing Hospital, which had 450 mentally ill geriatric patients in Framingham, and relocate them to Westborough.
 17 The hospital was set to shut down later in the year because it failed to meet safety code requirements for accreditation, 22 but the state opted to allocate money to bring Cushing up to code.
 23